needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 **Use cases**

-1. To highlight a specific part / window of the Editor (e.g., the Inspector) or block interactions with it
+1. To highlight a specific part/window of the Editor, for example, the Inspector, or to mask and block interactions with it
-1. To highlight a specific control (e.g., the Play button in the top bar) or block interactions with it
+1. To highlight a specific control, for example, the Play button in the top bar, or to mask and block interactions with it
-1. To highlight a specific property in the Inspector, a specific label, or a specific object in the Scene/Project view
+1. To highlight a specific property in the Inspector, a specific label, or a specific object in the Scene view or Project window

 **How-to**